 Sacred Heart School provides a universal service to children in our locality.
 School staff are closely involved, daily, with children and their families.
-Consequently, we have a critically important role towards the identification and prevention of harm and abuse.
+Consequently, we have a critically important role towards the identification and prevention of harm, abuse, neglect or exploitation.

 This policy does not reiterate extensive sections of statutory guidance.
 It is a practical document that clarifies the roles and duties of all adults working in our schools and school communities.
-It should be used in conjunction with Keeping Children Safe in Education (2023) and with related school and Trust policies, as specified in section 7 of this policy.
+It should be used in conjunction with Keeping Children Safe in Education (2024) and with related school and Trust policies, as specified in section 7 of this policy.